 Retirees who participate in the retiree health program pay 50% of the reported illustrative premiums.
-These rates are developed based upon blended active and retiree experience and we assumed that this practice will continue even when there are no actives on the plan.
 The City pays the remaining portion of the retiree health care cost.
 Since the retirees are responsible for a significant portion of the costs, there may be anti-selection in this plan (healthy retirees may decline coverage which increases the average cost for the remaining retirees).
-Health insurance coverage terminates upon Medicare eligibility (age 65).
+Health insurance coverage terminates upon attainment of age 65.
 At this time, each retiree must make his or her own arrangements for health care coverage.

-The current actuarial standard covering the valuation of retiree medical liability became effective for measurements on or after March 31, 2015.
-The standard includes the development of facsimile premiums based on the actual claims experience and the use of age grading.
+The current actuarial standard covering the valuation of retiree medical liability includes the development of facsimile premiums based on the actual claims experience and the use of age grading.
 The combination of these two techniques produces "premiums" at each age during the retiree's lifetime based on the group's actual, historical claims experience.

-We believe that using illustrative premium rates alone to determine retiree medical liability will likely understate the value of retiree health benefits and will fail to comply with both current actuarial standards of practice and governmental accounting standards.
-A summary of the facsimile health care "premium" rates used in the December 31, 2015 valuation of the retiree health program are shown on Appendix page 3.
-The actuarial assumptions and methods used in the retiree health program valuation are shown in this section of the report and in Section C.
+We believe that using illustrative premium rates alone to determine retiree medical liability would likely understate the value of retiree health benefits and will fail to comply with both current actuarial standards of practice and governmental accounting standards.
+A summary of the facsimile health care "premium" rates used in the December 31, 2016 valuation of the retiree health program are shown on Appendix page 3.
+The actuarial assumptions and methods used in the retiree health program valuation are shown in this section and section C of this report.

-PREMIUM RATE DEVELOPMENT METHOD MONTHLY PER PERSON HEALTH CARE RATES claims experience from the following periods January 2013 - November 2013, January 2014 - members of the health care program.
+PREMIUM RATE DEVELOPMENT METHOD MONTHLY PER PERSON HEALTH CARE RATES claims experience from the following periods; January 2014 - December 2014, January 2015 - members of the health care program.
 These claims were projected on a paid claim basis, adjusted for plan design changes, large claims and loaded for administrative expenses.

 Initial premiums were developed for pre-65 retirees only.
 These premiums were developed using retiree preceding process is appropriate for the unique age and sex distribution currently existing.
 Over the future years covered by this valuation, the age and sex distribution will most likely change.
 Therefore, our process "distributes" the average premium over all age/sex combinations and assigns a unique premium to each combination.
 This process more accurately reflects health care costs in the retired population over the projection period.
-The tables in this section of the report show the combined medical and prescription drug one-person monthly premiums at selected ages effective January 1, 2015 to
+The tables in this section of the report show the combined medical and prescription drug one-person monthly premiums at selected ages effective January 1, 2016 to

-December 2014, and January 2015 - December 2015 in conjunction with exposure data for the retired
+December 2015, and January 2016 - December 2016 in conjunction with exposure data for the retired